silentorb/game-design/general/game-engine-comparison-matrix.md

 * BSP could be used for runtime but it is not optimized for that
 * Static meshes are great for detail but don't lend themselves well to seamless, organic architecture
 * Unreal recently added integrated static mesh editing tools, but at least for now they have very limited texturing features which makes them effectively useless for serious level creation
+* With Unreal 5.0 the engine is transitioning toward procedurally generating static meshes, which is a game changer and head-and-shoulders above any competition.
+However, outside of the [Lyra sample project](https://docs.unrealengine.com/5.0/en-US/lyra-geometry-tools-in-unreal-engine/) there is not much documentation or adoption for this approach yet.

 #### Unity

-* Unity has both Probuilder and Realtime CSG, both of which support both agile prototyping and optimized runtime
+* Unity has both Probuilder and Realtime CSG, both of which support agile prototyping and optimized runtime
 * Each of these tools supports much more organic level geometry than simply using static meshes
 * Using either tools make it easier to perform massive changes to finished levels without extensive rework
+* Realtime CSG is not officially supported by Unity and it is tricky for its maintainers to keep it fully compatible with all major version of Unity

 ### Robust profiling tools